civicteam/feathers-amqp-client/README.md

     npm install
     npm test

 Note - for the integration tests you must have docker installed.
+The tests assume the docker socket is available at `/var/run/docker.sock`

+To override this (e.g. on Windows) set the `DOCKER_SOCKET_PATH` environment variable.